 We want to improve understanding of epileptogenesis, the process by which the human brain develops epilepsy.
 This will enable researchers to develop novel treatments that can help reduce the global burden of epilepsy.

-Our research will:
+Our research is:

 Major research themes